sanmai/pipeline/README.md

   Almost nothing will happen unless you use the results.
 That's the point of lazy evaluation after all!

-- That said, something still may happens as you add processing stages.
-Specifically, PHP may try to validate the very first generator by loading the very first value from it.
-As a workaround, it is possible to prepend a falsey value to an expensive generator, then filter it out.
+- That said, if a non-generator used to seed the pipeline, it will be executed eagerly.

     ```php
     $pipeline = new \Pipeline\Standard();
-    $pipeline->map(function () use ($veryExpensiveGenerator) {
+    $pipeline->map(function () {
-        yield false;
+        // will be executed immediately on spot, unless yield is used
-        yield from $veryExpensiveGenerator;
+        return $this->veryExpensiveMethod();
     })->filter();
     ```